Marcus6116/base-split-vault-lock-list-clean/README.md

 - Suitable starting point for development, review, or integration work.
 - Simple repository URL for cloning and sharing.
 - README structure designed to support future project details.

+## Getting Started

+After cloning the repository, review the project files to identify the technology stack, dependencies, and available commands.

+Look for common project files such as:

+- `package.json`
+- `requirements.txt`